Synchronous motor

-A synchronous electric motor is an AC electric motor in which, at steady state, the rotation of the shaft is synchronized with the frequency of the supply current; the rotation period is exactly equal to an integral number of AC cycles.
-Synchronous motors contain multiphase AC electromagnets on the stator of the motor that create a magnetic field which rotates in time with the oscillations of the line current.
-The rotor with permanent magnets or electromagnets turns in step with the stator field at the same rate and as a result, provides the second synchronized rotating magnet field of any AC motor.
-A synchronous motor is termed doubly fed if it is supplied with independently excited multiphase AC electromagnets on both the rotor and stator.
+A synchronous electric motor is an AC electric motor in which, at steady state, the rotation of the shaft is synchronized with the frequency of the supply current; the rotation period is exactly equal to an integer number of AC cycles.
+Synchronous motors use electromagnets as the stator of the motor which create a magnetic field that rotates in time with the oscillations of the current.
+The rotor with permanent magnets or electromagnets turns in step with the stator field at the same rate and as a result, provides the second synchronized rotating magnet field.
+Doubly fed synchronous motors use independently-excited multiphase AC electromagnets for both rotor and stator.

-The synchronous motor and the induction motor are the most widely used types of AC motors.
-The difference between the two types is that the synchronous motor rotates at a rate locked to the line frequency since it does not rely on current induction to produce the rotor's magnetic field.
-By contrast, the induction motor requires slip: the rotor must rotate slightly slower than the AC alternations in order to induce current in the rotor winding.
-Small synchronous motors are used in timing applications such as in synchronous clocks, timers in appliances, tape recorders and precision servomechanisms in which the motor must operate at a precise speed; speed accuracy is that of the power line frequency, which is carefully controlled in large interconnected grid systems.
+Synchronous and induction motors are the most widely used AC motors.
+Synchronous motors rotate at a rate locked to the line frequency since they do not rely on induction to produce the rotor's magnetic field.
+Induction motors require slip: the rotor must rotate at a frequency slightly slower than the AC alternations in order to induce current in the rotor.

+Small synchronous motors are used in timing applications such as in synchronous clocks, timers in appliances, tape recorders and precision servomechanisms in which the motor must operate at a precise speed; accuracy depends on the power line frequency, which is carefully controlled in large interconnected grid systems.

-Synchronous motors are available in self-excited sub-fractional horsepower sizes to high power industrial sizes.
-In the fractional horsepower range, most synchronous motors are used where precise constant speed is required.
-These machines are commonly used in analog electric clocks, timers and other devices where correct time is required.
+Synchronous motors are available in self-excited, fractional to industrial sizes.
+In the fractional power range, most synchronous motors are used to provide precise constant speed.
+These machines are commonly used in analog electric clocks, timers and related devices.

-In higher power industrial sizes, the synchronous motor provides two important functions.
-First, it is a highly efficient means of converting AC energy to work.
-Second, it can operate at leading or unity power factor and thereby provide power-factor correction.
+In typical industrial sizes, the synchronous motor provides an efficient means of converting AC energy to work (electrical efficiency above 95% is normal for larger sizes) and it can operate at leading or unity power factor and thereby provide power-factor correction.

-Type

-Synchronous motors fall under the more general category of synchronous machines which also includes the synchronous generator.
-Generator action will be observed if the field poles are "driven ahead of the resultant air-gap flux by the forward motion of the prime mover".
-Motor action will be observed if the field poles are "dragged behind the resultant air-gap flux by the retarding torque of a shaft load".
+Synchronous motors fall under the category of synchronous machines that also includes synchronous generators.
+Generator action occurs if the field poles are "driven ahead of the resultant air-gap flux by the forward motion of the prime mover".
+Motor action occurs if the field poles are "dragged behind the resultant air-gap flux by the retarding torque of a shaft load".

+Types

-There are two major types of synchronous motors depending on how the rotor is magnetized: non-excited and direct-current excited.
+The two major types of synchronous motors are distinguished by how the rotor is magnetized: non-excited and direct-current excited.